salvatoreraccardi/OBJEX_LINK/README.md

 OBJEX Link is composed of a mainboard(microcontroller + WiFi and Bluetooth) and modules(Sensor, Relay, Driver, Camera, Display, etc).

-OBJEX Link is based on ESP32 microcontroller, to program the board you can use Arduino IDE, MicroPython, or other similar solutions.
+OBJEX Link v1.0 and v1.5 is based on ESP32-PICO-D4 microcontroller, to program the board you can use Arduino IDE, MicroPython, or other similar solutions.

 ![alt text](https://github.com/salvatoreraccardi/OBJEX_LINK/blob/main/dir/1-2.jpg)
 ![alt text](https://github.com/salvatoreraccardi/OBJEX_LINK/blob/main/dir/1.jpg)